staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/secret-scanner.md

     url:  "https://www.postman.com/postman/workspace/62d58d93-7e0c-45bf-9daa-cc8e531fc344"
 ---

-The Postman Secret Scanner scans public workspaces to detect any exposed secrets.
-It checks all of the collections, global variables, environment variables, API schemas, and documentation in a public workspace to safeguard your organization from potential threats and prevent malicious users from accessing any exposed secrets.
+The Postman Secret Scanner scans public workspaces and published documentation to detect any exposed secrets.
+It checks all of the collections, global variables, environment variables, API schemas, and documentation in public workspaces to safeguard your organization from potential threats and prevent malicious users from accessing any exposed secrets.
+It also scans all of the documentation your team has [published](/docs/publishing-your-api/publishing-your-docs/), regardless of the type of workspace it's found in.

 The Secret Scanner is available on all Postman plans and is turned on by default.
-If you're on an [Enterprise Ultimate plan](https://www.postman.com/pricing), Secret Scanner will monitor team workspaces in addition to public workspaces.
+If you're on an [Enterprise Ultimate plan](https://www.postman.com/pricing), Secret Scanner will monitor team workspaces in addition to public workspaces and documentation.

 ## Contents